Health Benefits of Ginger

 How to Consume Ginger Daily

-- Adding ginger to your diet doesn’t have to be complicated.
+- Firstly, adding ginger to your diet doesn’t have to be complicated.

 - Chew small slices of raw ginger

-- Drink hot water with ginger in the morning
+- In the morning, drink hot water with ginger in the morning

 - Add ginger to your tea for a warming drink